0x1B05/english/kaoyan/content/writing.typ

 ===== Perception and Reality: The Power of Perspective

 The drawing depicts two individuals on a soccer field.
-The player and the goalkeeper each have different perceptions of the goal.
-The player sees the goal as very large with a tiny goalkeeper, making it seem easier to score.
-Conversely, the goalkeeper perceives the goal as much smaller with a large player, making it seem more difficult to defend.
+The player and the goalkeeper #underline[_each have different perceptions of the goal_].
+The player sees the goal as very large with a tiny *goalkeeper*, #underline[_making it seem_] easier to score. *Conversely*, the goalkeeper #underline[_perceives the goal as_] much smaller with a large player, #underline[_making it seem_] more difficult to defend.

-The intended meaning of this illustration is to highlight how perception can significantly influence one’s experience and actions.
-It suggests that the way we view a situation can shape our confidence, approach, and ultimately, our performance.
-This discrepancy in perception underscores the subjective nature of challenges and opportunities.
+#underline[_The intended meaning of this illustration is to highlight how_] perception can significantly influence one’s experience and actions. #underline[_It suggests that_] the way we view a situation can shape our confidence, approach, and ultimately, our performance. #underline[_This *discrepancy* in perception underscores the *subjective* nature of challenges and opportunities._]

-In my opinion, this drawing effectively illustrates the psychological aspect of performance and competition.
-It reminds us that our mindset and perspective play crucial roles in how we approach tasks and challenges.
-This concept is particularly relevant in competitive settings where mental attitude can be as important as physical ability.
+#underline[_In my opinion, this drawing effectively illustrates the psychological aspect of_] performance and competition. #underline[It reminds us that] our mindset and perspective *play crucial roles in* how we approach tasks and challenges. #underline[_This concept is particularly relevant in_] competitive settings #underline[_where_] mental attitude can be as important as physical ability.

-An example that supports this view can be found in sports psychology.
+#underline[_An example that supports this view can be found in_] sports psychology.
 Athletes often use visualization techniques to enhance their performance.
-By imagining themselves succeeding, they can boost their confidence and improve their actual performance.
-This technique is rooted in the understanding that perception shapes reality.
-For instance, a basketball player might visualize making free throws under pressure, which helps them perform better in real game situations.
-This practice demonstrates how altering one’s perception can lead to tangible improvements in performance.
+By imagining themselves succeeding, they can *boost their confidence* and improve their actual performance.
+This technique #underline[_is rooted in_] the understanding that perception shapes reality.
+For instance, a basketball player might visualize making *free throws* under pressure, which helps them perform better in real game situations. #underline[_This practice demonstrates_] how altering one’s perception can lead to *tangible* improvements in performance.

-Another example can be drawn from academic settings.
-Students who perceive exams as insurmountable obstacles are likely to experience higher levels of anxiety and perform poorly.
-On the other hand, those who view exams as manageable challenges are more likely to approach their studies with a positive attitude, leading to better preparation and higher scores.
-This difference in perception can create a significant impact on their academic success.
+#underline[_Another example can be drawn from_] *academic settings*.
+Students who perceive exams as *insurmountable* obstacles are likely to experience higher levels of anxiety and perform poorly. #underline[_On the other hand,_] those who view exams as *manageable* challenges are more likely to approach their studies with a positive attitude, leading to better preparation and higher scores. #underline[_This difference in perception can create a significant impact on_] their academic success.

-In conclusion, the drawing emphasizes the powerful influence of perception on reality.
-By understanding and managing our perceptions, we can enhance our performance and effectively tackle challenges.
-It encourages us to adopt a positive and realistic view of our abilities and the tasks ahead, ultimately leading to greater success and fulfillment.
+#underline[_In conclusion, the drawing emphasizes the powerful influence of_] perception on reality.
+By understanding and managing our perceptions, we can enhance our performance and effectively tackle challenges. #underline[_It encourages us to_] *adopt a positive and realistic view of* our abilities and the tasks ahead, #underline[_ultimately leading to_] greater success and fulfillment.

 ===== 认知与现实：视角的力量